ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

 ## Submission and Grading

 Get started right away.
-We'll make an autograder available by Saturday, Jan 20 via Gradescope, which will show the grading breakdown.
+We'll make an autograder available by ~~Saturday, Jan 20~~, Sunday, Jan 21 via Gradescope, which will show the grading breakdown.